codeocean/co_aux_tools/README.md

 e.g. `set_log_msg "logging is fun" "INFO"`

+---
+## Configuring the LOGGER

+### Activating the LOGGER

+The Code Ocean LOGGER is turned off by default.
+To turn it on, create an environment variable called `CO_LOG` and assign a value of `true`.

+eg. `export CO_LOG=true`

-### Setting the log level for LOGGER
+### Assigning the log level

 Create an environment variable called `CO_LOG_LEVEL` and assign it one of the 5 available log levels.
 The default value is `WARNING`.
-Ideally you will assign the value to `CO_LOG_LEVEL` in your runscript just before the entry script is executed.
+One method can be to assign the value to `CO_LOG_LEVEL` in your runscript just before the entry script is executed.

 e.g.
 ```